hyosung11/Launch-School/Courses/journal.md

 05:59 Ready to study with Alex.

 17:01 Dealt with the water works of the house today.
 I didn't get to study with Laurent.
 I'm tired.

+## 20220117 화요일

+07:12 End of study session with Alex.
+He's quiet right now.

+08:59 Need to certify for UI benefits and then a study session with Laurent.

+12:14 Drilling this problem that confused me in my study session with Laurent.
+Ugh.